fosterc1/adapt-margueetext/README.md

 ## Limitations

+- Requires user to scroll the page to see the marquee animation
-- Continuously animating text may be difficult to read for some users
+- Moving text during scroll may be distracting for some users
 - The component automatically handles text duplication for seamless looping
-- Not recommended for critical instructional content due to continuous animation
+- Not recommended for critical instructional content that must be read carefully
-- Animation runs continuously while component is in the DOM (pauses when removed)
+- Effect works best on pages with scrollable content

 ## Browser Support